 "The examination will take about 45 minutes to an hour.
 I will start with some questions, then we will move from examiner to examiner.
 Take your time, ask for clarification if you need to.
-We will periodically be giving you images or lab reports - the viewer is behind you.
+We will periodically be showing you images or lab reports.
 Please let us know if any of the images or questions are not clear.
 You may make notes and periodically we will also be making notes."